Exploring Special Collections at Harvard

 University Archives is the repository of the records of the University administration and of many, especially Harvard College, departments.
 The personal papers of Harvard College faculty are also collected here.
 There are vertical files of biographical material and portraits.
 Harvard dissertations and Senior Theses are housed here.
 The Harvard Business, Law and Medical Schools have their own archival collections.

-Kress Collection of Business and Economics contains rare books, pamphlets, broadsides, manuscripts, and prints, from the 15th to the early 20th centuries with traditional strengths in economic philosophy, political economy, commerce, and business history, with much on the environment of economics and business: social conditions, politics, public health, transport, etc. Many, but not all, of the titles in the Kress Collection may be found in Making of the Modern World (MOMW).
+Kress Collection of Business and Economics contains rare books, pamphlets, broadsides, manuscripts, and prints, from the 15th to the early 20th centuries with traditional strengths in economic philosophy, political economy, commerce, and business history.
+Many, but not all, of the titles in the Kress Collection may be found in Making of the Modern World (MOMW).
+HOLLIS includes all recently cataloged titles, plus those in MOMW.
+The most complete point of access to the collection is via a card catalog in the reading room.
+There is much material on the environment of economics and business: social conditions, politics, public health, transport, etc